motion/orbit/notes/next-nate.md

        - make the grid actually search able in the main area instead of apps in search/index
        - adding app from home

-Data Explorer:
+- DataExplorerApp
   - Needs to allow for basic REPL + persisting user state

-Apps:
+- AppsApp
   - Needs some UX improvement
   - Working App Settings
   - Working rename/colors
   - Working preview or remove

-Spaces:

-- Needs to be simplified and then made to work
-- Enforce a "slug" so we can store it on disk somewhere

-Create App:

-- Simple just one color pick
-- Templates option for new app
-  - Blank, Master/Detail list/detail, Grid, Vertical Split
+---

 (if all that is done, bonus stuff)